Rajib-Mardi/Automation-with-Python1/README.md

   ### Write a Python script that automates creating backups for EC2 Volumes

- *  Create a ec2 instance in aws manually  and tag the name of volume as the "prod". and use pyhon script to create a snapshot out of it
+ *  Create a ec2 instance in aws manually  and tag the name of volume as the "prod" and use pyhon script to create a snapshot out of it

 * It creates snapshots of volumes that are tagged with the name "prod."
 It employs the "schedule" library to schedule and run the volume snapshot creation process at regular intervals.